 Every legend tells of conquest and harmony!

-In the interim between Dangerous and this album, Jackson was first accused of sexually abusing a young boy, which resulted in him negotiating a multi-million dollar out-of-court settlement with the accuser's family.
+In the interim between Dangerous and this album, Jackson was first accused of sexually abusing a 13-year-old boy, which resulted in him negotiating a multi-million dollar out-of-court settlement with the accuser's family.
 This permanently tainted his public image, and his widely publicized 1994 marriage to Lisa Marie Presley (daughter of Elvis Presley) just months after the settlement arguably made matters worse.
 These scandals provided much grist for the mill of the new songs on Disc Two of this album, resulting in a substantially Darker and Edgier work for Jackson.
 Sales and reviews of HIStory: Past, Present And Future, Book I were greatly overshadowed by the controversy about Jackson's private life and failed to notice the merits of the music itself.